‘Return on investment’ can feel like business buzzwords.

 If your posts are more focused around increasing your site’s reach and increasing your brand awareness:

-So, we’ve talked about individual measures of ROI in your PR strategy, but how do these pan out in the long run?
+So, we’ve talked about individual measures of ROI in your PR strategy, but how to measure pr success in the long run?

 When we think of long-term PR ROI at Publicize we categorize three fields which indicate real ROI on a PR campaign.